 As a copyeditor, I work on a wide variety of articles every week, some so well written my jaw drops in awe.

-Occasionally one that needs a little more work.
+Occasionally there’s one that needs a little more work.

 Sometimes it’s the words the words they choose.
 Sometimes it’s that the author, who may be a genius at a specialty I’ve never even heard of, just doesn’t know enough about grammar and usage.